wiseman-timelord/MaNTella-Launcher/README.md

 ## Requirements
 1. **Powerful Computer**: Running Fallout 4/Skyrim and interference on models can be intensive.
+4. **Operating System**: Compatible with Windows 7 through Windows 11; administrative privileges may be needed.
 2. **Python Environment**: "Mantella-Local-Launcher requires Python 3.11", but Ensure that it was installed to the default directory or the default directory for all users.
 3. **Python Libraries**: The same libraries as Mantella listed in `requirements.txt`.
 3. **Language Model**: Search [HuggingFace](https://huggingface.co) for a `.Gguf` model such as, llama 3 or llama 3.1, 4.xGB VRam Free for Q3 or 5.xGB VRam free for Q4, and for shared GPU this is in addition to whatever Fallout 4 consumes of your Vram.
-4. **Operating System**: Compatible with Windows 7 through Windows 11; administrative privileges may be needed.
-5. **Mantella Installation**: It was made for the v12, other versions will work likely unless they change the key names.
-The files from Nexus are likely always going to be compatible, as long as the github files work.
+5. **Mantella Installation**: It was made for the v12 version on [Github](https://github.com/art-from-the-machine/Mantella/releases), other versions will work likely unless they change the key names.
+The files from Nexus are likely always going to be compatible, heres the link for, [Fallout 4](https://www.nexusmods.com/fallout4/mods/79747) and [Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/98631).
 5. **xVASynth Installation**: Must be installed and correctly configured in the specified directory.
 6. **Configuration File**: Requires a `config.ini` with `Game`, `Paths`, and `LanguageModel.Advanced` sections.
 7. **LM Studio or Ollama**: Obtain model folder/name and foolproofs api config, Mantella-Local-Launcer will not work on non-local model host services.